 If you suffer from end-stage ankle arthritis, you should be evaluated by a foot and ankle physician who regularly treats this condition.
-At the Ankle & Foot Clinic of Everett, treatment of ankle arthritis is one of our specialties.
+At the Ankle & Foot Clinics Northwest, treatment of all levels of ankle arthritis is one of our specialties.
 We offer the full range of treatments and will discuss your condition in-depth with you and tailor the treatment to best fit your needs.

 © 2011 Ankle & Foot Clinics Northwest